Mohamed Nasheed: Speaker of the People's Majlis

-On 28 May 2019, Nasheed was elected as Speaker of the People's Majlis, the legislative body of the Maldives, with 67 votes in favour.
+Nasheed ran in the 2019 parliamentary election for the Central Machchangolhi constituency, where he won with 1136 out 2039 voters.
+On 28 May, Nasheed was elected as Speaker of the People's Majlis with 67 votes in favour out of 84.

 Due to pandemic restrictions in 2020, Nasheed oversaw a transition to online parliamentary sessions from March through May.
 The "Virtual Chamber" setup allowed all MPs to participate remotely, with parliamentary media staff hosting the livestream.